Undergraduate

 Major in Economics & Computer Science

 The College of Arts & Sciences and McKelvey School of Engineering offer a major that allows students interested in both economics and computer science to combine these two complementary disciplines efficiently, without having to pursue them as two separate majors.
+This major has STEM classification with CIP code 45.0603.

 details and major requirements